flancian/garden/agora pkg chapter.md

 [^web]: or [[web]]?
 See literature for most common term, likely web due to ties to the [[semantic web]] if nothing else.

+# Principles

+This section details goals and values as they relate to the definition of an Agora on a high level.

+The Agora as a project is positioned at the intersection of [[commoning]] and [[patterning]].

-The Agora is inspired by the pioneering work of Elinor Ostrom and others in the study of well functioning [[commons]].
+- The Agora is inspired by the pioneering work of Elinor Ostrom and others in the study of well functioning [[commons]].
 - #pull [[elinor ostrom]] [[commons]] [[knowledge commons]]

 It is also clearly inspired by the work of pioneers of [[tools for thinking]] and the [[web]].